justinmahar/react-social-media-embed/README.md

 This will display the Facebook embed centered with a width of `550`.

-For more options, read the [full documentation for FacebookEmbed](https://justinmahar.github.io/react-social-media-embed/?path=/docs/embeds-facebookembed--main-example).
+For a live example and more options, read the [full documentation for FacebookEmbed](https://justinmahar.github.io/react-social-media-embed/?path=/docs/embeds-facebookembed--main-example).

 ### Instagram